intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/getting-started.rst

 This will also rebuild a new drm-tip integration tree.
 For historical reasons there's shortcut for the drm-intel specific branches for most of these commands.

+If a commit that is already present in a branch has to be cherry-picked (e.g: a fix for drm-misc-fixes that is already in drm-misc-next), the dim tool must used as well instead of the git cherry-pick command.
+This can be done with:

+    $ dim cherry-pick <commit>

+This will not only cherry-pick the commit but also add some metadata such as the cherry-picked commit SHA-1 hash.
+Also checks if there were any following commits in that branch that referenced the cherry-picked commit.
+This is useful to avoid missing any follow-up fixes for the commit being cherry-picked.

 Please note that if there is no specific command available from dim then you can always use your every day tooling to get things done.
 For example, if a wrong patch was applied or you need to update commit message